Heinz Hackler: Aerial victory claims

 According to US historian David T. Zabecki, Hackler was credited with 56 aerial victories.
+Weal lists him 67 aerial victories, including nine heavy bombers of the USAAF Fifteenth Air Force shot down over Romania and Hungary.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and state that Hackler was credited with 37 aerial victories plus further four unconfirmed claims.
 This figure includes 24 claims made on the Eastern Front and 13 on the Western Front, including at least five four-engined bombers.